kubevirt/user-guide/docs/network/interfaces_and_networks.md

 Secondary networks in Kubernetes allow pods to connect to additional networks beyond the default network, enabling more complex network topologies.
 These secondary networks are supported by meta-plugins like [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), which let each pod attach to multiple network interfaces.
-Kubevirt support the connection of VMIs to secondary networks using Multus.
+Kubevirt support the connection of VMs to secondary networks using Multus.
 This assumes that multus is installed across your cluster and a corresponding `NetworkAttachmentDefinition` CRD was created.

-The following example defines a secondary network which uses the [bridge CNI plugin](https://www.cni.dev/plugins/current/main/bridge/), which will connect the VMI to Linux bridge `br10`.
+The following example defines a secondary network which uses the [bridge CNI plugin](https://www.cni.dev/plugins/current/main/bridge/), which will connect the VM to Linux bridge `br10`.
 Other CNI plugins such as ptp, bridge-cni or sriov-cni might be used as well.
 For their installation and usage refer to the respective project documentation.